Jump to main content

 Materiality analyses

-Castellum conducts materiality analyses to identify, prioritise and establish the company’s material sustainability issues.
-The latest materiality analysis was conducted in 2021.
-A review confirmed that the material sustainability issues identified had remained relevant for 2022.
+Castellum routinely conducts materiality assessments to identify, prioritise and establish the company’s material sustainability issues.
+The latest materiality assessment was conducted in 2021.
+In 2023, Castellum reviewed the assessment and concluded that the issues identified remained the most relevant for the company.

 Assessments